Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Analytical Studies on Context Modeling Techniques

 \textbf{\emph{Add}} first projects the context embedding $\mathcal{E}^{emb}_t$ and the spatiotemporal embedding $\mathcal{X}^{emb}_t$ into the feature space with the same dimension.
 Then it fuses them by adding the corresponding aligned features.
 The formula of \emph{Add} is listed below. $W_{st}\in \mathbb{R}^{D_1 \times D_5}$, $W_e\in\mathbb{R}^{D_4 \times D_5}$, and $b_1 \in \mathbb{R}^{D_5}$ are learnable parameters.

-\textbf{\emph{Gating }}\cite{zhang_flow_2019} regards the contextual features as the activation function of crowd flow.
+\textbf{\emph{Context-gating}}~\cite{zhang_flow_2019} regards the contextual features as the activation function of crowd flow.
 It first transforms the contextual embedding to the gating value $G$ and then uses $G$ to activate the spatiotemporal embedding: